 On April 4th, the NGSA hosted the Brain Bee where 34 high school students competed for a coveted paid internship in an NMHI laboratory.
 The day also included lab tours for the students which allowed them to experience life as a researcher first-hand.

 Jenny Sun from Old Scona won the competition and will be completing a summer internship in Dr. Harley Kurata's lab.
-Jenny also went on to take first place at the national competition and will be moving on to compete in South Korea this summer!
+Jenny also went on to take first place at the national competition and placed in the Top Ten at the 2019 International Brain Bee Competition!

 Previous Winners and Their Internships